layer5io/istio-service-mesh-workshop/lab-1/README.md

 # Lab 1 - Create a Kubernetes Cluster

-Throughout this workshop, we will use Play with Kubernetes (PWK) as our hosted lab environment.
-For this workshop only, a temporarily-provisioned space has been provided at [pwk.layer5.io](http://pwk.layer5.io).
-If you would like to use a different Kubernetes cluster (like your lab cluster or Docker for Desktop or Minikube), you can skip lab-1 (this lab).
+Throughout this training, we will use your local Docker Desktop instance as our lab environment.
+If you would like to use a different Kubernetes cluster (like your lab cluster or Minikube), you can skip lab-1 (this lab).

-## Setup Steps
+## Docker Desktop Setup

+1. Download and install Docker Desktop, if you haven't already.
+1. Enable Kubernetes in Docker Desktop preferences.

+If you are having issues with getting a session in this environment, you can try all the workshop labs on your local machines.

+- Mac users should be able to continue with Kubernetes on Docker for Mac.
+- Windows users should be able to continue with Kubernetes on Docker for Desktop.
+- Linux users should be able to install kubeadm and kubelet version 1.12.3 with your respective package managers on your machines and continue with the labs.
+[Here](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) is a link which might be helpful in this regard.

+If you are using Docker for Desktop/Mac for the labs, please [continue to Lab 2 - Deploy Istio](../lab-2/README.md)

 1. [Set up your Kubernetes master node](#1)
 1. [Install overlay networking](#2)